Warfare in pre-colonial Philippines: Historical incidents

-Arabic author Al Ya'akubi writing in 800 CE recorded that the kingdom of Musa (Muja, which is old Brunei) was in alliance with the kingdom of Mayd (Either Ma-i or Madja-as in the Philippines), against the Chinese Empire which they waged war against.
+Arabic author Al Ya'akubi writing in 800 CE recorded that the kingdom of Musa (Muja, which is old Brunei) was in alliance with the kingdom of Mayd (either Ma-i or Madja-as in the Philippines), against the Chinese Empire which they waged war against.

 Between 1174 and 1190 CE, Chau Ju-Kua, a travelling Chinese government bureaucrat, reported a group of "ferocious raiders" near the coast of Fujian.
 Chau called them Pishoye and believed they were from the south of Taiwan (Formosa).
 In the 1500s, the people of Luzon were called the Luções.
 They gained power in their region through effective trade and through military campaigns in Myanmar, Malacca and East Timor, where Lucoes were employed as traders and mercenaries.

 In 1547 CE, Luções warriors supported the Burmese king in his invasion of Siam.
 At the same time, Lusung warriors fought with the Siamese king against the elephant army of the Burmese king in the defence of the Siamese capital at Ayuthaya, where they were employed as traders and mercenaries.

-In 1521, the Visayan ruler of the indigenous polity of Mactan, Lapu-Lapu in Cebu organized the first recorded military action against the Spanish colonizers in the Battle of Mactan.
+In 1521, the Visayan ruler of the indigenous polity of Mactan, Lapu-Lapu, in Cebu organized the first recorded military action against the Spanish colonizers in the Battle of Mactan.

 The former sultan of Malacca decided to retake his city from the Portuguese with a fleet of ships from Lusung in 1525 AD.

-Lucoes (warriors from Luzon) aided the Burmese king in his invasion of Siam in 1547 AD.
+Luções (warriors from Luzon) aided the Burmese king in his invasion of Siam in 1547 AD.
 At the same time, Lusung warriors fought alongside the Siamese king and faced the same elephant army of the Burmese king in the defence of the Siamese capital at Ayuthaya.

-In 1570, Battle of Manila was fought in Manila between the native Filipinos led by Rajah Sulayman, a vassal to the Sultan of Brunei, and the Spaniards led by Martin de Goiti, Maestre de Campo on May 24, 1570.
+In 1570, the Battle of Manila was fought in Manila between the native Filipinos led by Rajah Sulayman, a vassal to the Sultan of Brunei, and the Spaniards led by Martin de Goiti, Maestre de Campo, on May 24, 1570.
 The forces under Goiti were victorious and as a result, Manila became the capital of the Spanish East Indies.